 The one thing I hate is small bridal rooms.
 It seems to be common for venues to use old pantries or small storage rooms to be the bridal room.
 This venue has a large bridal room which is great and it also has a groom’s room.
 Guys need a place to get together on their own before the ceremony thus this is a fabulous feature.

 What type of bridal couple would like this place?

 Royal Vista is slowly being upgraded.
 A few years back it was a cheesy golf course that people mostly ignored.
-But now with the upgrades its catching people’s attention.
-Instead of tearing down the clubhouse like they did in Anaheim Hills Golf Course they have instead decided to fix it up and improve the existing structure.
+But now with the upgrades, it is catching people’s attention.
+Instead of tearing down the clubhouse like they did in Anaheim Hills Golf Course they have decided to fix it up and improve the existing structure.
 Thus, what you have is a venue that is nicer than most golf courses in the area.

 The greenery outdoor is to die for.
 I don’t know who the groundskeeper is but he’s doing a wonderful job.
 There are so many great photo spots at this venue.
 The fountain has been around for years, and yes it’s nice, but there are newer and even better spots to use.

 Moving around the grounds I see that this venue has a lot to offer.
 It has different looking backgrounds so you have the potential to not get stuck with the same images over and over again in your bridal album.
 The grass is in great shape which you can probably care less about, so why even mention it?
 Because trashy grass looks horrible in your wedding images.
 I’ve had to paint dead grass green many times in wedding albums.
 The grass is such a lovely shade of green, it’s perfect for photography if you have a photographer with a strong enough flash to balance the foreground with the background.
 There are nice staircases, multi levels, a neat glass interior downstairs.
 Overall I really like it!